m-Py/must-link-anticlustering/Supplementary_Materials/supplementary_materials.md

 ---
-title: Anticlustering for Sample Allocation To Minimize Batch Effects
+title: Reproducible Analysis of "Anticlustering for Sample Allocation To Minimize Batch Effects"
-subtitle: Supplementary Materials
+subtitle: Online Supplementary Materials from the Open Science Framework
 author: "Martin Papenberg"
 output:
   pdf_document:
     keep_md: true
 bibliography: lit.bib
-date: "Generated on 2025-06-27"
+date: "Generated on 2025-07-30"
 ---

 # Overview

 This document is found at the accompanying online repository for the manuscript "Anticlustering for Sample Allocation To Minimize Batch Effects".
-It can be retrieved from https://osf.io/eu5gd/.
-The repository also contains other information, data and files concerning the project.

-This document is meant to (a) reproduce all analyses and Figures (in this case, this includes formulas) reported in the manuscript and (b) illustrate some additional analyses not included in the main text due to space constraints (in particular, Figures 3 and 4 and section "Optimal Anticlustering With the Must-Link Feature" contain results not reported in the paper).

-This document is fully reproducible via R and R Markdown.
+It can be retrieved from the Open Science Framework via https://doi.org/10.17605/OSF.IO/EU5GD.
+This document includes all analyses, Tables, Figures, and formulas reported in the manuscript, and is fully reproducible via R and R Markdown (.Rmd file available in the repository).
+It also reiterates some of the theoretical background of anticlustering presented in the paper.
+Note, however, that this document has not been part of the peer review process.

 ## Anticlustering algorithm